 "Get ready, everyone!"
 Talele shouted.
 "The fish is here!"

-The sea fuglans wasted no time and jumped into the water with spears and nets.
-Siku struck with a bamboo spear, plunging it straight into the fish's side.
-Her uncle soon breached the surface as well, and shouted at the rest of the sea fuglans to help block it off.
-The great beast flailed and splashed about so wildly that Treke could barely make out what was fish and what was water.
+Klaiune’s voice rang inside Treke’s head, snapping her back to her senses.
 Trying to ignore the frenzy in the water, she squeezed her eyes shut and shifted her focus to the spirit.
 She could see it clearly in her mind's eye, a dark shadowy entity that emanated agony.
-"Don't worry, spirit, you'll get to rest soon enough," she whispered.
+"Don't worry, spirit, you'll get to rest soon enough…”

-With a final burst of determination, Treke locked onto the spirit and trapped it, pulling it out of the fish.
-The tukra wriggled and writhed like an eel, still trying to resist Treke’s magic before it finally disintegrated and vanished from the living world.
+"You will not get away!" she snapped back, fighting the entangling thoughts.
+Siku's family cheered again, misinterpreting her cry towards the fish, but it was all the same.
+The water churned red as spears, ropes, and nets went flying.
+With a final burst of determination, Treke locked onto the spirit and trapped it with her magic.
+As she pulled it out of the fish, the tukra wriggled and writhed like an eel, attempting to resist Treke’s magic before it finally disintegrated and vanished from the living world.

 Treke nodded solemnly.
 "Yes, it's gone now.
 And with the big fish dealt with, I'm sure the smaller fish will return to the lagoon soon."